AktivCo/rutoken-tech-android/README.md

 2. You can build the project in the following ways:

+    * Using Android Studio.
+The build instructions can be found in the article [Build and run your app](https://developer.android.com/studio/run) in Google's Android documentation.

     * Using Gradle from terminal.
 In this case, you should run the command in the terminal:

    ```shell